Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 **Returns:** `{ publicKey: string, privateKey: string }`

-The `privateKey` returned here is a derived FHE key — not the user's wallet private key.
+The `privateKey` returned here is a derived FHE key not the user's wallet private key.
 It never leaves the browser and is re-derived on each session from the wallet signature.
 Store it in React state and pass it to `getConfidentialBalance` later.

-Account initialization includes an on-chain finalization step.
+Account initialization includes an onchain finalization step.
 Expect this to take approximately 45 seconds on the first call.
 The method waits for finalization before returning, so `loading` will be true for the duration.

 ---

-### 5.4 Deposit — Move Tokens into the Confidential Layer
+### 5.4 Deposit: Move Tokens into the Confidential Layer

 Deposit converts public ERC20 tokens into an encrypted confidential balance.
-The SDK handles the ERC20 approval and the deposit transaction in a single call — you do not need to send a separate `approve` transaction.
+The SDK handles the ERC20 approval and the deposit transaction in a single call you do not need to send a separate `approve` transaction.

 Add this function to your hook: